-DHMP's (HMO-SNP) case managers coordinate the member's care with the Interdisciplinary Care Team (ICT), which includes DHMP (HMO-SNP) staff, the member, the member's family/caregiver and external practitioners and care teams involved in the member's care.
+DHMP's care managers coordinate the member's care with the ICT, which includes DHMP staff, the member, the member's family/caregiver and external practitioners and care teams involved in the member's care.
 The ICT participants are based on the member's unique needs.

-DHMP (HMO-SNP) case managers work with the member to encourage self- management of the member's condition.
-They also communicate the member's progress toward these goals to the other members of the ICT.
+DHMP's care managers work with the member to encourage self- management of the member's condition.
+They also communicate the members' progress toward these goals to the other members of the ICT.